 Members also exchange information on the opportunities and risks associated with new technologies, such as digital identity innovations, regulatory technology solutions, and the growing use of virtual assets, which could potentially impact the effectiveness of global standards and regulatory compliance.

-	The working group has four thematic subgroups:
+The working group has four thematic subgroups and one taskforce:

 Florabelle Santos , Bangko Sentral ng Pilipinas

 Jacinta Anyinge, Bank Uganda

 Gender Focal Point

 Key objectives: Develop practical guidance (Policy Model) to support members’ implementation, based on impactful examples across the AFI network and beyond.